uKube/stack/README.md

-> This repository is a natural successor of https://github.com/julianxhokaxhiu/vps-powered-by-docker.
+> This repository is a natural successor of https://github.com/julianxhokaxhiu/vps-powered-by-docker

-# vps-powered-by-kubernetes
+# µKube Stack

-Arch Linux setup script to obtain a full VPS with Automatic Reverse Proxy without pain
+Easy install script for Kubernetes stack with Nginx Ingress, ACME, Weave.net, Helm and many modules

 ## Stack
 - IPv4 ( IPv6 will come soon )